War in Gotland (1288): Aftermath

-In August 1288, Magnus Ladulås summoned representatives from both sides to Nyköping to broker peace between them.
-The envoys admitted that the burghers of Visby had gone against the king's will when they constructed the wall.
-They therefore paid 2,000 marks of silver and 500 mark assorted silver in penance.
+In August 1288, representatives from both sides came to Nyköping to negotiate peace.
+The envoys said that the burghers of Visby had gone against the king's will when they constructed the wall and consequently paid 2,000 marks of silver and 500 marks assorted silver in penance which was all to be paid before Midsummer the following year.

-The Visby burghers also agreed that if any further disagreement arose between Visby and the peasants, the matter would be referred to the king first, before the burghers escalated it into any hostility against the peasants.
-However, no such notification would be needed if such a fierce attack by the peasants took place that violence had to be met by violence.
+It was also agreed that any later disagreements would be brought up to the Swedish king, before it escalated into hostility against the peasants.
+However, this was unnecessary if the burghers were forced to reciprocate violence from the peasants.

-Furthermore, any complaints by the peasants to the king would not be hindered from reaching him.
-Only the king would be their master, and if the peasants ever attempted to reject his authority, Visby would fight against it.
-Additionally, should the peasants rebel against the king, the burghers, as soon as requested to, would keep their gates open to the king, and give the king all possible help against the peasants.
+No complaints would be prevented from reaching the king, and only he would be their master.
+If the king was ever rejected, Visby would fight the peasants.
+It was also agreed that Visby would open the gates to the king and give him assistance if the peasants rebelled against him.
+Additionally, the king split between Visby and the countryside.

 Result

 The exact victor in the war is disputed.
-Historian Mats Adolfsson says that the peasants won the war, while Edward Miller says that the burghers of Visby won the war.
-Christine Peel, while mentioning a burgher victory, also mentions how they suffered a humiliating surrender to the king.
+Historian Mats Adolfsson says that the peasants won the war, while Edward Miller and Christine Peel say that the burghers of Visby won the war.
+Peel adds how the burghers suffered a humiliating surrender to the king.